sanchesfer/openapi/README.md

 # Topsort OpenAPI

-Topsort uses the [OpenAPI 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.1.md) specification to [document our APIs](https://docs.topsort.com) and we recommend our clients use these specifications to generate supported client libraries and server scaffolding.
+Topsort uses the [OpenAPI 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.1.md) specification to [document our APIs](https://docs.topsort.com) and we recommend our clients to use these specifications to generate supported client libraries and server scaffolding.
 This would provide a consistent and robust developer experience across languages.

 ## Using the OpenAPI generator